SIEMbiotic17/Wazuh-SIEM-SOC-Infrastructure-Deployment/README.md

 * Understand how alerts map to real-world attack patterns

 This project is structured and documented incrementally to reflect a real SOC deployment lifecycle — from infrastructure setup to detection engineering and incident response analysis.

+## 2. Lab Objectives

+The lab is designed to replicate core functions of a basic Security Operations Center within a controlled virtual environment.

+The key objectives of this setup are:

+* Deploy a centralized Ubuntu Server to function as the SOC node
+* Install and configure a SIEM platform for log aggregation and analysis
+* Integrate a network-based intrusion detection system (IDS)
+* Simulate attacker activity from a separate machine within an isolated network
+* Generate, capture, and investigate security alerts
+* Analyze detection logic and correlate events
+* Document findings in a structured and professional format

+The long-term goal is to build practical blue team experience by moving beyond theoretical concepts into hands-on monitoring and incident analysis.